triflicacid/c-vm/docs/Assembler.md

 Code execution starts at the special label `main`.

-If `m_mnemonic` is one of `u8, u16, u32, u64, f32, f64`, this is a m_data constant.
+If `mnemonic` is one of `u8, u16, u32, u64, f32, f64`, this is a data constant.
   - `args` is a comma- or space-seperated list of constants.
 If no `args` are provided, insert a `0`.
     - `...[r]` - Numeric constants.
 These may be followed by a radix suffix `r`.
     - `'...'` - Character constants
     - `"..."` - String constants
-  - The m_mnemonic specifies the m_type of each item.
-Each item is written to the output with this m_type.
-In the case of strings, each character in said string has this m_type.
+  - The mnemonic specifies the type of each item.
+Each item is written to the output with this type.
+In the case of strings, each character in said string has this type.

-Instructions come in the form `m_mnemonic [...args]` where the arguments consist of a comma-seperated list of:
+Instructions come in the form `mnemonic [...args]` where the arguments consist of a comma-seperated list of:
   - `nnn`, where `nnn` is a number, represents a **literal**
-    - Data m_type defaults to `i64`.
-If a decimal point is present, the m_data m_type defaults to `f64`.
+    - Data type defaults to `i64`.
+If a decimal point is present, the data type defaults to `f64`.
   - `[nnn]`, where `nnn` is a number, represents an **address**
   - `abc`, where `abc` is a string of characters, represents a **register**.
-The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.
+The string is translated to its corresponding register offset or, if it is not recognised, will result in an error.
   - `[abc]`, where `abc` is a string of characters, represents a **register pointer**.
-The string is translated to its corresponsing register offset or, if it is not recognised, will result in an error.
+The string is translated to its corresponding register offset or, if it is not recognised, will result in an error.
   - `'c'`, where `c` is a character (or escape sequence), represents a **literal**.
-If multiple character literals follow eachother, they will be concatenated to an integer.
+If multiple character literals follow each other, they will be concatenated to an integer.
 Maximum is 8 characters.
   - `"..."`, where `...` is a string, represents a **literal**.
 Maximum length is 8 characters.

 See `Instructions.md` for a list of all implemented instructions.